An itinerary that includes the most important landmarks in and around Makhtesh Ramon (Ramon Crater). Combined with interesting short walks.

 - Starting point: On road #171 near the junction with a Blue marked dirt road.
 (GPS: 30.503353, 34.609570) .
 (1)

-- We recommend to walk right (West) on the Red marked trail for about 1 Km and retrace you steps.
-In this shot section you will pass by 5 cisterns.
+- We recommend to walk right (West) on the Red marked trail for about 1 Km and retrace your steps.
+In this short section, you will pass by five cisterns.

-A short hike to a view-point on “Karny Ramon” (Horns of Ramon).
+A short hike to a viewpoint on “Karney Ramon” (Horns of Ramon).
 A group of 7 Black hills rising from the bottom of the crater.
-Each hill is named after one of the 7 astronauts that died in the Columbia space shuttle crush in 2003
+Each hill is named after one of the seven astronauts that died in the Columbia space shuttle crash in 2003

 - Return to the main road.
 Turn left and drive 1.1 km until a junction with a Red marked dirt road.
 (GPS: 30.506696, 34.621439) (2)

-- Use the “Lots Cisterns and Mount Ramon Map & GPS file” from the download pack for easier orientation and the short walk.
+- Use the Mount Ramon Map & GPS Link from the eBook for easier orientation and the short walk.

 - Turn right and drive 1.3 Km on the Red marked dirt road until the parking area.

 - From the parking area starts a great 3 Km short walk.
 Follow the Red trail to the summit of mount Ramon.
 The highest point in the Negev Desert (1037 m ASL).
-From the top we descend to the edge of the Makhtesh cliffs where we get a dramatic view on the eastern area of the crater with the 7 black Basalt hills dominating the scenery.
-The trail now follows the cliff until the memorial site.
-From here there is a truly amazing view on the crater below.
+From the top, we descend to the edge of the Makhtesh cliffs, where we get a dramatic view on the eastern area of the crater with the seven black Basalt hills dominating the scenery.
+The trail now follows along the cliff until the memorial site.
+From here, there is a truly amazing view on the crater below.